 To add images, simply go to your Google My Business listing and click on the “photos” tab.
 From there, you can upload photos of your business, employees, products, etc.

-To add videos, you’ll need to first upload them to YouTube.
-Once they’re uploaded, you can add them to your Google My Business listing by going to the “photos” tab and clicking on the “add video” button.
+To add videos, you’ll need first to upload them to YouTube.
+Once uploaded, you can add them to your Google My Business listing by going to the “photos” tab and clicking on the “add video” button.

 4. Add Business Category